ulfschneider/breakdown/README.md

 markers: (YYYY-MM-DD:Label of marker)
 ```

-A predicted completion date can be indicated by specifying from what date beginning the completion progress should be tracked.
+A predicted completion date can be indicated depending on the configured start date.
 Use the `predict` setting to configure that tracking start date.

 ```
 predict: YYYY-MM-DD